mit-orcd/orcd-docs-edit/docs/glossary.md

 #### Process
 An instance of a running program, which can consist of one or more threads.
 Each process has its own memory space.

-#### Python Environment
+#### Python Virtual Environment
-A self-contained directory that includes a specific version of Python and a set of installed Python packages.
+A self-contained directory that includes a set of installed Python packages.
 This allows users to manage dependencies and avoid conflicts between different projects.

 #### Scratch Storage
 Temporary, high-speed storage areas optimized for I/O-heavy jobs.
 Data stored here is typically not backed up and is meant for actively running jobs rather than long-term storage.
 Scratch storage is hosted on SSDs.